xin-hedera/hedera-mirror-node/docs/development.md

 ## Compiling the Project

-The Hedera Mirror Node uses **Gradle** for building and managing dependencies.
+This project uses [Gradle](https://gradle.org) for building and managing dependencies.

 1. **Clean and Build the Project**:
    Run the following command to clean and build the project: